foozyfoozand/rock-deployer/playbooks/roles/kickstart/README.md

 Keep iso mounted?
 Override to "true" to keep.
 keep_mnt: false
 ```
 If you would like to configure DHCP services, set this to "true"; Please note that the subnet used during DHCP scope creation is the default IPv4 address (eth0) of the target system.
 For example, if your eth0 network information is 192.168.124.200/24, DHCP will be configured for 192.168.124.0/255.255.255.0.
-To override you will need to update kick_srvr, dhcp_net and dhcp_mask variables.
+To override you will need to update server_ip, dhcp_net and dhcp_mask variables.
 ```
 dhcp: false